 There are three parts to Marxism:

-Having recognised that the economic system is the foundation on which the political superstructure is erected, Marx devoted his greatest attention to the study of this economic system.
+Having recognized that the economic system is the foundation on which the political superstructure is erected, Marx devoted his greatest attention to the study of this economic system.
 Marx’s principal work, Capital, is devoted to a study of the economic system of capitalism.

 Marx was more than a thinker or an academic.
 He was also an activist, the co-author with Frederick Engels of the “Communist Manifesto.”
 That is the class struggle.
 The Communist Manifesto concludes “Proletarians of all countries, unite!” which was amended by Lenin and the Communist International at the Congress of the Peoples of the East in Baku, Azerbaijan, in 1920 to “Workers and oppressed peoples of the world, unite!” to reflect the changed character of capitalism, which had evolved into monopoly capitalism and imperialism.

 Dialectics and historical materialism

 All of our lives we have been told that selfishness and greed are the fundamental driving forces of human nature.
 Marxists understand that society has not always been driven by individual self-interest and greed, that greed is not a part of human nature, and that society can be changed for the better.
 All of this can be demonstrated by using dialectical materialism, a scientific method of thinking to evaluate the world in which humans live. [read more]

 Capital, says the capitalist, is money used in the production of more money.
 The teachers of capitalist political economy put it more “scientifically.”
 They explain that capital is factories, machinery, raw materials, and money to pay wages. [read more]